 If you have sex — oral, anal or vaginal intercourse and genital touching — you can get an STD, also called a sexually transmitted infection (STI).
-Straight or gay, married or single, you're vulnerable to STIs and STI symptoms.
+Regardless of your marital status or sexual orientation, you're vulnerable to STIs and STI symptoms.
 Thinking or hoping your partner doesn't have an STI is no protection — you need to know for sure.
-And although condoms are highly effective for reducing transmission of some STDs, no method is foolproof.

-STIs often have no signs or symptoms (asymptomatic).
+Many STIs have no signs or symptoms (asymptomatic).
 Even with no symptoms, however, you can pass the infection to your sex partners.
 So it's important to use protection, such as a condom, during sex.
-And visit your doctor regularly for STI screening, so you can identify and treat an infection before you can pass it on.
+And visit your doctor regularly for STI screening so you can identify and treat an infection before you can pass it on.

 Signs and symptoms may include: